JuanAI/weatherApi/README.md

 ## Bonus Points (Optional):

-* This API is made public in the following ip address: http://138.68.146.96/ .
+* This API is made public in the following ip address: http://138.68.146.96/ it has been uploaded to the servers of Digital Ocean.
 This first takes you to an html file where you have all steps described to run the API. **The Access restriction is not installed.**